eclipse-ee4j/starter/README.md

     <img src="images/jakartaee_logo.jpg" width="100%">
 </p>

 Welcome to the official Eclipse Foundation starter for Jakarta EE.
 The starter is a Maven Archetype that generates sample code to get you going quickly with simple Jakarta EE microservices projects.
+The starter will include a web UI in a subsequent release.

 ## Generate Jakarta EE Project
 In order to run the Maven Archetype and generate a sample Jakarta EE project, please execute (please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi)):